hurrymomo/UW-Tool/README.md

-This script allows you to run and update the assignments at any directory by a simple command
+This script allows you to run and update the assignments at any directory by a simple command Note it does not build the assignments, you have to do it on you own.

 1. type "run" to run you OS
 2. type "update X" to update your assignment X